 Nikon D3300 versus Sony A6000

-An illustration of the physical size and weight of the Nikon D3300 and the Sony A6000 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D3300 and the Sony A6000.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3300 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3300 – represents 100 percent across all the size and weight measures).